East Wind

 Why does such a delicate change in routine bother marine life so damn much?
 Well, the marine world is a subtle and complex environment.
 Life here is simple – creatures prey on other creatures and do their best not to be preyed upon, or otherwise perish in this unforgiving world.
 That’s it – it’s basic.
 These creatures, including the game fish we pursue and their prey, respond to and rely upon subtle water movements and changes in water qualities just to survive another day.
 Imagine if you came home one evening and your kitchen cabinets were entirely rearranged.
 Not just the spices all in a new cabinet and the soups all in another, but the whole shebang thoroughly dispersed in unfamiliar locations.
 It could make you crazy.
 But if you knew in a day or two that everything would return to normal, you’d probably abandon cooking for a day or two and simply order a pizza and get back to the regular routine when the kitchen was back in order – just the way you expect it to be.
 Marine life doesn’t have the order-out option.
 Instead, they choose to lay low for a day or two – going “off the chew”, as the young guys like to say – and they get back to regular feeding when the “kitchen” is back in order.
 It’s a silly analogy, but accurate.
 Fish aren’t the only creatures of habit prone to getting upset over what we perceive as “little things”.
 If you have a cat, try a sudden litter box relocation across the room sometime – a mere 12-foot move – see how that goes over.
 Humans often have difficulty comprehending the everyday subtleties in the world’s of animals and fish.

 Keeping in mind that there are no absolutes in fishing, nor the Wild for that matter, let’s look at some obvious contradictions to the east wind phenomenon.
 First, why does it not seem to matter quite so much during the fall seasonal migration?
 Nor’easters routinely produce outstanding fishing.
 Game fish (and bait) are migratory then – they are not comfortably situated throughout an area or region in “residence” as they were for several months prior during the non-migratory portion of their seasonal existence.
 They’re on the move now.
 These fish are not resident creatures – they’re from other areas, other shores and they no longer know a “norm” in the here and now.
 They’re on a nomadic tear and they have no “kitchen” now.
 Chaos has become their friend.
-Some species, such the tunas (including false albacore), live an entirely nomadic life.
+Some species, such as the tunas (including false albacore), live an entirely nomadic life.
 They’re always on the move in search of enough biomass to sustain their numbers (and they eat a lot).
 They never really set up a “kitchen”.
 They just roam and raid wherever they go.
 There is no normal day-to-day wind direction for these fish and winds from the east don’t appear to disturb them much – when they find food they blast it, and move on . . . and they never stop moving.
 I’ve had outstanding tunny fishing on an east wind, a west wind, and everything in between.

 But for non-migrating resident fish that feed regularly in familiar places for long stretches of the season, such as striped bass in the Northeast and bonefish in tropical locales, a sudden wind from an infrequent direction really throws them off by way of disruptions in their expected daily water movements and water temperatures.
 They become uncomfortable in a suddenly out-of-the-ordinary and unfamiliar environment.
 They don’t like it.
 For the game fish we seek, this temporary “deck shuffling” likely strips them of predatory advantage, as their daily forage is suddenly not where they expect to find it when they usually prey upon it.
 The higher up the food chain you go, the more creatures expect things to be just the way they expect them.
 Without that, they likely sense vulnerability and their world is just too unforgiving for that.